MALIGN: Explainable Static Raw-byte Based Malware Family Classification using Sequence Alignment: Acknowledgements

-We tried to investigate the robustness of our method compared to conventional malware detection techniques.
-We used the evasion technique on MalConv model that was proposed by Kolosnjaji {et al.}~\cite{kolosnjaji2018adversarial}.
-It creates adversarial samples just by modifying (or padding) approximately 1.25\% of the total size of malwares which can successfully evade the MalConv model with high percentage.
+We also investigated the empirical robustness of our method compared to the other conventional malware detection techniques.
+We generated adversarial malwares using gradient-based patch attack of~\cite{kolosnjaji2018adversarial}.
+It creates adversarial samples just by modifying (or padding) approximately 1.25\% of the total size of malware which can successfully evade\footnotemark{} the MalConv model with a high percentage.
 The evasion rate increases with the percentage of modification on malware samples.
-We experimented with their implementation ~\cite{gradient_attack_github} on some of the types in the MLSec dataset, and the results are shown in Table \ref{table:Gradient attack}.
+We experimented with their implementation ~\citep{gradient_attack_github} on some of the types in the MLSEC dataset.